 “You decided to become an atheist for an excuse to be antisocial and hate everyone at your school.”

-My mom (as well as my sister and her pastor-husband) have made it clear to me that communion at our church is only for confessing, believing Lutherans.
+My mom (as well as my sister and her pastor-husband) has made it clear to me that communion at our church is only for confessing, believing Lutherans.
 I’m not really that upset that I no longer have the holy privilege of eating the literal flesh and drinking the literal blood of Our Lord the Jewish Zombie Jesus Christ, but not participating is definitely a frowned-upon heathenly act.
 But what really bothers me is that each time my fiance or I attend church with her, she asks if we’ll be attending communion.
 I say, “Well, no, I’m not supposed to, because only believing Christians are allowed to take the sacrament.”
 To this, the reply is always, “Well, I don’t know what’s in your heart.”

 Yes… you do.
 I’m an atheist.
 I told you that.
 I promise that if I convert back, I will tell you.

 What my mom doesn’t understand is that she shouldn’t hold her breath on my converting back.
 If there’s anything that this post has shown, it is that she hasn’t accepted my atheism yet, which is to be expected.
 But she can’t expect me to wake up one day and decide that I’m going to be a Christian.
 Or that this is only a phase that will last for a year or two.
 Or that I can pray to a god that I don’t believe in or try to read the bible “with a heart that is open and ready to accept God.”
 I physically can’t force myself to believe through my heart before it passes the inspection of logic and reason in my head.
-This is the cold, hard truth that I will soon have to break with my barely coping mother.